2025 Breeders' Cup

-The 2025 Breeders' Cup World Championships is the 42nd edition of the premier event of the North American Thoroughbred horse racing year.
-The 14 races, all of which are Grade I, take place on October 31 and November 1 at Del Mar in Del Mar, California.
+The 2025 Breeders' Cup World Championships was the 42nd edition of the premier event of the North American Thoroughbred horse racing year.
+The 14 races, all of which are Grade I, took place on October 31 and November 1 at Del Mar in Del Mar, California.

 The Breeders' Cup is generally regarded as the end of the North American racing season, although a few Grade I events take place in later November and December.
 The event typically determines champions in many of the Eclipse Award divisions.